 Copyright © Beespoke.info, 2014.
 All Rights Reserved.

-Propolis is a word with latin roots.
+Propolis is a word with Greek roots.
 Pro means before and polis means city.
 The reason propolis is called propolis is that the bees will use it to narrow the entrances to their cities (hives).
 The bees also use propolis to waterproof their hives from the inside or to glue down anything that is loose.

 While they do tend to rely on the sticky exudations of plants they can and will bring home anything sticky such as wet paint, tar or even bubblegum.
 Fortunately, though they tend to prefer the natural gums that coat the buds of some trees for example the horse chestnut (Aesculus hippocastanum) or poplars (Populus spp).
 If you want to know what propolis smells like – stand beneath some poplars in March or April on a sunny day and that wonderful resinous smell is propoplis.
 If it is a warm day listen carefully and you may hear the bees at work.